-Children's medication will be kept in child diaper cubby for infant, waddler and toddler and Office for preschool.
+Children's medication will be kept in child diaper cubby for infant, waddler and toddler, Office for preschool, in locking medicine bag in teacher box for Forest School.
 This is a location inaccessible to children; away from sources of moisture, heat, and light; away from food; and protected from sources of contamination.
 Medication will be stored as directed on the packaging or prescription label.
 (WAC 110-300-0215-3c)

-Staff medication will be stored in the office.
+Staff medication will be stored in the locking medicine bag in teacher box.
 This location is inaccessible to children.
 Staff medications are clearly identified as such.